TOPOFGR/react-intl-hooks/README.md

 export default App;
 ```

-In the last example we simply translate the default app you get when you use `create-react-app` to boostrap your project.
+In the last example we simply translated the default app you get when you use `create-react-app` to boostrap your project.

-Your have a wide variety of hooks to choose depending the things you want to translate.
+Your have a wide variety of hooks to choose depending on the things you want to translate.

 ```jsx
 import {